miguelC2004/HTTP-Server-practice/README.md

 # Simple HTTP Server in Python

-This is a simple HTTP server implemented in Python using basic HTTP handling classes provided by the standard library.
-The server follows good design practices such as separation of concerns and low coupling.
+This is a simple web server made with Python using basic classes from the standard library for handling web requests.
+The server follows good design practices like separating different parts and keeping them loosely connected.

 ## Project Structure

-The project is organized into several modules:
+The project is divided into different parts:

-- `server/app.py`: Initializes and runs the HTTP server.
+- `server/app.py`: Sets up and starts the web server.
-- `router/router.py`: Handles routing of HTTP requests to appropriate controllers.
+- `router/router.py`: Directs web requests to the right places.
-- `controllers/`: Contains controller functions to handle different routes.
+- `controllers/`: Holds functions that manage different pages.
-- `utils/config.py`: Loads configuration settings from a `.env` file.
+- `utils/config.py`: Loads settings from a .env file.

 ## Usage
 ```bash